rutherford-nj/www.rutherfordboronj.com/covid-information/index.md

 [**Charts of progression of Rutherford COVID-19 cases**](charts/)

+COVID TESTING NOW AVAILABLE for Rutherford residents at Felician University - 217 Montross Ave (the white house next to Education Commons).

+Rapid and PCR tests are available Monday, December 27th through Thursday December 30th 9am-6pm and Monday through Friday 9am-6pm beginning Monday, January 3rd.

+Bring identification and insurance card if possible.
+Be prepared to give an email address to receive results of your test.

+Free parking available at the Montross Ave parking lot.
+Walk-Ins welcome.

+Testing provided by Grapefruit Testing.

 ---

 [**December 20, 2021: A statement from Mayor Nunziato** Addressed - Recreation Dept Closures and Health Department Information](https://storage.googleapis.com/static.rutherford-nj.com/covid/December%2020%202021%20(1).pdf)